bhargaviHQ/almostsql/README.md

 ### Prerequisites
 - **Python 3.8+** installed on system.
 - A running **MySQL Server** with access credentials.
 - **GROQ API Key** is required to access the language model for query parsing.
 Obtain one from [GROQ](https://groq.com).
-Other API keys may also be used.
+Other API keys can be used with config file adjustments.

 ### Setup & Usage